jdmonin/JSettlers2/doc/Readme.developer.md

   errors, etc
 - Per-game thread/message queue at server (use SOCMessageForGame.getGame)
 - New game/modding/scenarios: Optional simple map file format for board layout and game options (suggested in github issue #46 by kotc)
+    - Maybe have a converter to this format from `*SAVEGAME*` json format
 - HTML5 client (see v3 branch for protobuf/JSON over websockets and preliminary
   observer-only start on that work)
 - Cities & Knights support